dfinity/motoko/design/StableRegions.md

 - Migration to version 2 from version 1 occurs on upgrade, when the compiler flag is set.

+We summarize the conditions for "opt in" again below.

 #### Format version details